eremite/notes/mac_os_x_dislikes.md

 * Doesn't autoload ~/bin
 * Scroll doesn't work in terminal vim

+## Buggy

+* Sometimes it gets really hot while sleeping and drains the battery
+* Sometimes it loses half my windows when waking from sleep and plugging in a monitor
+* Sometimes it takes a long time to switch networks after sleeping

 # Likes

 * Nice hardware (Macbook Pro).
 * I can have 3 monitors without fighting with xorg.
+* Plays well with other Mac stuff if draconian policies force everyone that way.